Graphic Design Basics

 1.6 Color as an Element of Design

 3 lessons on value and color including color wheels, tints and shades, warm, cool, and neutral colors, and the meanings and use of different colors and color combinations.
 This free course is for motivated students.

 The first class of Section 2 is an overview of the six principles of design.
-2 lessons and a makeover assignment provide definitions and visual examples.
-(Note: most of this section of the course is not yet online.)
+2 lessons (including a makeover assignment) provide definitions using metaphors and allegory.

-4 free lessons illustrate symmetrical, asymmetrical, and radial balance in design along with some related concepts such as the 'rule of thirds' and 'visual center' of a layout.
+6 free lessons and a self-test illustrate symmetrical, asymmetrical, and radial balance in design along with some related concepts such as the 'rule of thirds' and 'visual center' of a layout.